pixee/upload-tool-results-action/README.md

 ## Sonar Usage

+For Sonar integration, the pixee/upload-tool-results-action must be configured to execute when the Sonar GitHub App completes a check.
+The `sonar-pixeebot.yml` example workflow includes the requisite configuration and is generic enough to apply to most repositories without modification.

-Note: this Action is only needed for private repositories.
-Pixeebot integrates with public repositories using SonarCloud automatically.
+Note: the pixee/upload-tool-results-action is only needed for private repositories.
+Pixeebot automatically integrates with public repositories that use SonarCloud.

 1. Copy the [sonar-pixeeebot.yml](./examples/sonar-pixeebot.yml) workflow to the repository's `.github/workflows` directory.
 1. Set the `SONAR_TOKEN` secret.
 See
    [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)

-## Detailed Usage
+## Inputs

+Detailed description of the inputs exposed by the pixee/upload-tool-results-action.

 ```yaml
 - uses: pixee/upload-tool-results-action